Impact-Invariant Control: Maximizing Control Authority During Impacts: Cassie Jumping Controller

-where $W_u$ is the same regularization weight on $u$ we use in the OSC.
-Five experiments per pair of transition times and projection durations are evaluated using the Drake simulator \cite{drake}, and the results with $J_{mot}$ normalized so that the largest value is $1$ are reported in \cref{fig:jumping_parameter_study}.
+5 experiments per pair of transition times and projection durations are evaluated using the Drake simulator \cite{drake}, and the results are reported in \cref{fig:jumping_parameter_study}, with $J_{u}$ normalized so that the largest value is $1$.
+We exclude cases when there is more than one failure to avoid saturating the cost metric.

 The region of stable jumps increases as the projection window duration increases, while there is not a significant effect on the input cost.
 We see a more noticeable improvement from the impact-invariant controller in the long jump than the down jump.
-We theorize that this is because the long jump motion is more difficult to stabilize and therefore the improved robustness to the impact event has a greater marginal effect.
+We theorize that this is because the long jump motion is more difficult to stabilize, most likely from less control authority due to friction code limits, and therefore the improved robustness from the impact-invariant controller has a greater marginal effect.